skylight-hq/skylight.digital/_blog_posts/case_management_economics.md

 ## Recognizing overlap

-Every case management system is different &mdash; but not *that* different.
+Every case management system is different — but not *that* different.
 All case management systems have essential fundamentals in common:

 - **Database:** all are fundamentally a database application.
 - **Attachments:** all require supporting documents such as a picture of the pothole.